hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

  ToJson takes an implicit parameter, a JsonWriter of T. So for any type T we want to convert to Json, there must be a JsonWriter[T], and it must be in the magic hat at the time it's called.

-JsonWriter is a trait with a single method, a write method.
+JsonWriter is a trait with a single method, write.

 trait JsonWriter[T] {
   def write(obj: T): JsValue